persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 3-1 Definition
 ''''''''''''''

-New central tendency analysis can be created thanks to be contextual menu of the probabilistic model.
+New central tendency analysis can be created thanks to be context menu of the probabilistic model.
 Two methods are available:

 - Monte carlo sampling;